tinko26/ao/docs/modules/time.md

 author: "Stefan Wagner"
 date: 2022-08-11
 description: "The ao_time.h module of the ao real-time operating system."
-draft: true
+draft: false
 permalink: /modules/time/
 title: "ao_time.h"
 ---

 # ao_time.h

-This module contains a couple of time-related definitions, that are based on a [hardware counter](count.md).
+This module contains a couple of time-related definitions, that are based on a [hardware counter](../hardware-counter.md).

 ## Type

 First and foremost, the module defines the `ao_time_t` type, that represents both time points and time spans.
-Because it is an alias for the `ao_count_t` type, which is an unsigned integer type, it cannot represent negative time spans.
+Because it is an alias for the [`ao_count_t`](count.md) type, which is an unsigned integer type, it cannot represent negative time spans.

 ```c
 typedef ao_count_t ao_time_t;